awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 To bootstrap an environment that can provision an AWS CDK pipeline, set the environment variable `CDK_NEW_BOOTSTRAP` before invoking `cdk bootstarp`, as shown below\.
 Invoking the AWS CDK Toolkit via the `npx` command installs it if necessary, and will use the version of the Toolkit installed in the current project if one exists\.

 \-\-cloudformation\-execution\-policies specifies the ARN of a policy under which future CDK Pipelines deployments will execute\.
-The `AdministratorAccess` policy is the default; your organization may require a more constrained policy\.
+The `AdministratorAccess` policy is the default; if you're using it, you may omit this option\.
+Your organization may require a more restrictive policy\.

-You may omit the \-\-profile option if your default AWS profile contains the necessary credentials or to instead the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to provide your AWS account credentials\.
+You may omit the \-\-profile option if your default AWS profile contains the necessary credentials or to instead use the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` to provide your AWS account credentials\.

 ------
 #### [ Mac OS X/Linux ]